-- Prevalence is about 1 in 100.
-However it is thought that only ½ of cases are actually diagnosed
+- The prevalence of coeliac disease is about 1 in 50 to 1 in 100.
+However it is thought that less than half of cases are actually diagnosed

 - Most common incidence is in children, and in those over 60, although it can occur at any age